 After that, he came in the eyes of the Britishers.
 On 13th March 1910, he was arrested by the British police and was sentenced to 50 years of imprisonment.
 He was sent to the Andaman and Nicobar Island on 4th July, 1911.
 It is said that, in Cellular Jail “Kaala Pani” he was heavily tortured, despite this he inspired his fellow prisoners to live up the dream of free India and continued his passion of writing.

-During that time, he also wrote an ideological pamphlet known as Hindutva: Who is Hindu?, which was later on published by the Savarkar supporters.
+During his imprisonment, he also wrote an ideological pamphlet known as Hindutva: Who is Hindu?, which was later on published by the Savarkar supporters.
 He wrote Book ‘Kale Pani’ in which he described his struggle of Indian Independence during his imprisonment.
 Being a passionate writer, he wrote nearly 38 books in his lifetime for example Hindutva, 1857 Che Svatantrya Samar, Kale Pani, Londonchi batamipatre, Joseph Mazzini, Savarkaranchya Kavita etc.